JuliaSNN/SpikingNeuralNetworks.jl/docs/src/index.md

  - Modular, intuitive, and quick instantiation of complex biophysical models;
  - Large pool of standard models already available and easy implementation of custom new models;
  - High performance and native multi-threading support, laptop and cluster-friendly;
- - Access to all models' variables at runtime and save-load-rerun of arbitrarily complex networks;
+ - Access to all network's variables at runtime and save-load-rerun of arbitrarily complex networks;
  - Growing ecosystem for stimulation protocols, network analysis, and visualization ([SNNUtils](https://github.com/JuliaSNN/SNNUtils), [SNNPlots](https://github.com/JuliaSNN/SNNPlots), [SNNGeometry](https://github.com/JuliaSNN/SNNGeometry)).

 `SpikingNeuralNetworks.jl` leverages the `JuliaSNN` ecosystem, which offers `SNNPlots` to plot models' recordings and `SNNUtils` for further stimulation protocols and analysis.